avielfedida/Code-Highlighter/README.md

 There is no specific `font-family`, `font-size`, `letter-spacing` nor `padding` applied, those rules are left for you to adjust.

-## Highlighter.lateInit()
+## Highlighter.lateInit(optional, default 0)

-Single page aplication tendency is to load partials, the problem is that once the page loads the framework will lookup for `textarea` elements with class name of `code-highlighter`, if a partial loads asynchronously you need to manually initiate the process by using `Highlighter.lateInit()`.
+Single page aplication tendency is to load partials, the problem is that once code highlighter script loads it will immediately lookup for `textarea` elements with class name of `code-highlighter`, if a partial loads asynchronously we need to inform code highlighter to restart the process, so we need to manually initiate the process by using `Highlighter.lateInit()`, this method takes optional `delay`, if you try `Highlighter.lateInit()` and still no highlighting, then try to upper the delay, the default is 0.

+**THUMB RULE: IF THE CONTENT LOADS ASYNCHRONOUSLY, USE Highlighter.lateInit()**

 ## Limitations